readmeio/.github/docs/SUPPORT.md

 ### Issues With This Repository

 Please read our [security policy](./SECURITY.md) for information on reporting security vulnerabilities.
-If you have any other kind of bug report or a feature request that is specific to this repository, feel free to create a new issue.
+If you have any other kind of bug report, a feature request, or a question that is specific to this repository, please create a new issue.